 The cushion covers for the dining room chairs are still very much work in progress although I’m cracking on a bit now I have a week off.
 I’m tacking in their zips at the moment, a bit of a faff but I think that it will be worth the effort.
 I like a line of big stitches to follow when I’m doing something fiddly.
 How people mow over a dense line of pins I’ll never know.
 I often end up breaking a sewing machine needle.

 You’ll see that the pin cushion is empty.
 I’ve used all the pins to supplement my tacking.
 So I’ve just popped upstairs to replenish from a little box that I’d bought from the supermarket.
-In my memory I thought that there was plenty but there isn’t an awful lot left in there.
+In my memory I thought that there were plenty but there isn’t an awful lot left in there.
 Maybe I’ve dropped more on the floor than I thought.
-No wonder the boys are always complaining about pins in their feet!
+No wonder the boys are always complaining about needles and pins in their feet!